STaR: Towards Effective and Stable Table Reasoning via Slow-Thinking Large Language Models: Methodology

 \subsubsection{Difficulty-Aware Training}

-Our training strategy employs a two-stage DRL that makes learning more efficient by separating simple and complex reasoning tasks, as shown in Figure \ref{fig:two-stage-grpo}.
-We first split the dataset based on pass@k₁=0.6 threshold calculated using the SFT model to create easy ($\sim\!10{,}000$ samples) and hard ($\sim\!10{,}000$ samples) training subsets.
+As illustrated in Figure \ref{fig:two-stage-grpo} (Appendix \ref{sec:difficulty-aware-rl-pipeline}), our RFT training strategy employs difficulty-aware RL by separating easy and hard reasoning tasks.
+We split training samples into an easy subset $S_{\text{easy}}$ and a hard subset $S_{\text{hard}}$ based on pass@k difficulty assessment.
+Foundational training uses $S_{\text{easy}}$ to obtain an intermediate policy $\pi_{\text{interim}}$; progressive training initializes from it, trains on $S_{\text{hard}}$, and outputs the final policy $\pi_{\text{final}}$.

-Foundational training stage (stage 1) focuses on the easy dataset with high learning rates (e.g., 1×\(10^{-5}\)), which enables rapidly achieving about 80\% performance within minimal training steps.
-This stage establishes basic reasoning patterns swiftly without the additional complexity of processing difficult samples.
-Notably, using a single-stage approach would require extensive time for the model to learn and adaptively filter these easy samples at lower learning rates, which would reduce the efficiency of training.
+During foundational training, we train $\pi_{\text{interim}}$ on $S_{\text{easy}}$ with high learning rates (e.g., $1\times 10^{-5}$), enabling the model to quickly achieve about 80\% performance within minimal training steps.
+This establishes foundational reasoning abilities without the additional complexity of processing hard samples.
+A uniform training approach would require extensive time for the model to learn and adaptively filter these easy samples at lower learning rates, which would reduce the efficiency of training.

-Progressive training stage (stage 2) focuses on the hard dataset with lower learning rates (e.g., 1×\(10^{-6}\)) and uses dynamic sample filtering based on real-time pass@k\(_2\) evaluation.
-The adaptive routing mechanism operates as follows: To avoid overfitting, samples with pass@k\(_2\)=1.0 are permanently excluded; samples with pass@k\(_2\)<1.0 are placed into a review pool for periodic reevaluation, and only samples with pass@k\(_2\)<0.8 receive active GRPO updates.
-This dynamic filtering that computational resources focus on genuinely difficult reasoning problems: where \(\mathcal{S}_{\text{active}}\) represents the actively trained sample subset.
-This strategy ensures that training resources are concentrated on samples at the model's current appropriate difficulty level, avoiding computational waste on overly simple examples while maintaining previously acquired learned capabilities.
+During progressive training, we start from $\pi_{\text{interim}}$, train on $S_{\text{hard}}$ with lower learning rates (e.g., $1\times 10^{-6}$), and output $\pi_{\text{final}}$.
+It uses dynamic sample filtering based on pass@k$_2$ evaluation.
+The filtering mechanism operates as follows: To avoid wasting updates on solved samples, samples with pass@k$_2$=1.0 are permanently excluded; samples with pass@k$_2$<1.0 are placed into a review pool for periodic reevaluation, and only samples with pass@k$_2$<0.8 receive active GRPO updates.
+This dynamic filtering ensures that computational resources focus on difficult reasoning problems:

-The two-stage design with different learning rate schedules is more efficient than single-stage training, as stage 1's rapid acquisition of foundational knowledge eliminates the need for stage 2 to process simple samples.
-This allows it focused refinement on complicated reasoning challenges.
+where \(\mathcal{S}_{\text{active}}\) represents the actively trained sample subset.
+This strategy ensures that training resources are concentrated on samples at the model's appropriate difficulty level, avoiding computational waste on overly simple examples while maintaining previously learned capabilities.

+Compared to uniform training that processes all samples together, this difficulty-aware approach is more efficient: foundational training quickly masters easy samples with higher learning rates, while progressive training concentrates computational resources on challenging problems with lower learning rates.